 Harvard University economist Raj Chetty, who has studied social mobility extensively, found that mobility in the United States varies widely across the country [PDF].
 Some wealthy cities have high mobility, on par with countries such as Denmark and Canada, while children in some lower-income areas have less than a 5 percent chance of reaching the top fifth of the income distribution when starting from the bottom fifth.

 Overall economic mobility is lower in the United States than in many other developed countries, which some experts argue hampers U.S. economic growth.
-A 2016 Stanford University study measured the relationship [PDF] between parents’ and children’s earnings in twenty-four middle- and high-income countries.
-The United States ranked sixteenth, ahead of Italy and the United Kingdom but far behind Canada and Denmark.
+In a 2016 Stanford University study [PDF], the United States ranked behind several other wealthy countries, including Australia, Canada, France, Germany, and Japan.

 How do race, ethnicity, and gender factor in?